-In most cases, your kitten was vaccinated for Panleukopenia, Calicivirus,and Rhinotracheitis using a modified live vaccine at 10 weeks.
+In most cases, your kitten was vaccinated for Panleukopenia, Calicivirus, Rhinotracheitis and Chlamydia using a killed vaccine at 10 weeks.
 The normal protocol would include one more booster at fourteen weeks, and then one year.
 Boosters are recommended every three years after that.

 We are a FeLV/FIV Negative cattery.
 Bengal cats appear have a natural immunity to Feline Leukemia, and, therefore should not be vaccinated for the disease.
 (There have been a few documented cases of FeLv positive Bengals.
 Those cases are rare, and believed to be in “Bengals” far removed from the leopard, or mixed breeds).
 Additionally, if vaccinated, your cat could show a “false positive” for future testing. ***Vaccinating for Felv/FIV or FIP will void your health guarantee.